bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/pythagoras.md

 * Because of this Pythagoras left for Metapontium and there is said to have ended his days.
 * This seems accepted by most but Iamblichus himself does not accept this version and argues that the attack by Cylon was a minor affair and that Pythagoras returned to Croton.

-Born about 570BC, Samos, Ionia.
+Born about 570 BC, Samos, Ionia.
 Died about 490 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Pythagoras/)